-In considering the Departments budget for fiscal year 2017/2018, the board and management were cautious as to the growth of revenues and expenditures.
-Overall, operating revenues and expenses were budgeted so as to contain costs at approximately the same level as fiscal year 2016/2017.
+In considering the Departments budget for fiscal year 2018/2019, the board and management were cautious as to the growth of revenues and expenses.
+Overall, operating revenues and expenses were budgeted so as to contain costs at approximately the same level as fiscal year 2017/2018.